 The project adopts a comparative research approach, based on a range of cases that are comparable across three main dimensions: political settlements; ideological perspectives; and the particular form of natural resource.

 The early phases of the country studies combine secondary research and elite-level interviews.
-Workshops will also be conducted to discuss patterns emerging in the interviews and in aggregate historical mappings.
+Workshops are also being conducted to discuss patterns emerging in the interviews and in aggregate historical mappings.
 The final written country studies will bring together findings from elite interviews, workshops and the fieldwork and empirical analysis conducted under WP2 and WP3.

 How does this project fit within ESID’s research agenda?

-This is the first of two distinct but related projects on Natural Resources (NR), the other being ‘oil, governance and inclusive development in Ghana and Uganda‘.
+This is the first of two distinct but related projects on natural resources (NR), the other being ‘oil, governance and inclusive development in Ghana and Uganda‘.
 These projects fall within ESID’s work on political settlements.
-This project relates to programme 2’s concern with the accumulation of wealth from natural resources and also programme 3’s interest in social provisioning.
-There will be a strong cross-cutting focus on transnational actors and processes (programme 5) and on issues of recognition (programme 4).
+This project relates to programme 2’s concern with the accumulation of wealth from natural resources and also programme 3’s interest in social provision.
+There will be a strong cross-cutting focus on transnational actors and processes (programme 5) and on issues of identity and equity (programme 4).